rydmike/flex_color_scheme/README.md

 ```

-These are the four different themes we can select with in this demo and their dark modes.
+These are the four resulting different themes with their light and dark modes, that we can select and
+use with this example.

 **Hippie blue** scheme in light and dark mode.
 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex3al.png?raw=true" alt="ColorScheme example 3a light" width="250"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex3ad.png?raw=true" alt="ColorScheme example 3a dark" width="250"/>